-When you're travelling while potty training, Popsugar recommends that you keep up any reward system that you’ve been using at home.
+When you're travelling while potty training, you may want to you keep up any reward system that you’ve been with you.
 It’s enough that you’ve taken your toddler from their usual environment (and bathrooms).
 Make sure you continue to incorporate rewards if they’ve been working.
 One mom from the blog recommends taking a sticker pad with you and adding stickers every time your toddler uses the potty.

 Last on our list is this wonderful psychology tip fromToday's Parent.
 They recommend that you encourage and praise your child when they use the toilet.
 You also want to avoid stressing or getting frustrated with your toddler.
 Instead, if they make a mistake or have an accident, make sure that they know it's not the end of the world.